-The natural coho forecast was based on the regression of adult terminal returns on adjusted smolt trap catch per unit effort (CPUE), for brood years 1999-2011.
+The natural coho forecast was based on the regression of adult terminal returns on adjusted smolt trap catch per unit effort (CPUE).
 To capture the variability of marine survival, the CPUE was adjusted with South Fork Skykomish River natural coho marine survival observations.
 The resulting terminal run-size estimate was then expanded by a pre-terminal Puget Sound exploitation rate.